Disaster recovery plan: Find MoJ data

 Communication Plan

-• Notify the Data Catalogue team immediately when a disaster is identified via either of #data-catalogue or #data-catalogue-alerts Slack channels.
+- Notify the Data Catalogue team immediately when a disaster is identified via either of #data-catalogue or [#data-catalogue-alerts-prod] Slack channels.

-• Create an indicent thread in one of the above channels and tag the team using the @data-catalogue-team tag
+- Create an indicent thread in one of the above channels and tag the team using the

 Post-Disaster Review